 A tax shifts the supply curve to the left causing a fall in demand this is more socially efficient because at Q2, SMC=SMB.

-Evidence suggests higher tax on tobacco have played a role in reducing demand.
+Evidence suggests a higher tax on tobacco have played a role in reducing demand.

 Arguments against increasing tax on cigarettes